Grace1-g/HackBio-Workshop-Week1-/README.md

-# The task was to complete a story with command lines alone
+# The task was to complete two stories with command lines alone

 ### The first instruction was to create a new folder titled my name
 To do this: